This subject is part of the Faculty of Arts and Creative Technologies

 Subject intent:

-In year 7 you will learn how to apply the principles of nutrition and healthy eating.
+Pupils will learn how to apply the principles of nutrition and healthy eating.
 Pupils will be introduced to the Eatwell guide, food health and safety whilst preparing food.
 Pupils will learn the importance of hygiene and potential hazards when working in the kitchen.
-Pupils will prepare and cook a variety of dishes incorporating theoretical understanding and knowledge: fruit salad, flapjack, tortilla toastie, fruity buns, breads, and pizza.
+Pupils will prepare and cook a variety of dishes incorporating theoretical understanding and knowledge.

 Topic Breakdown